 Big Bertha

-Nearby, a group of students had begun yelling out advice that was supposed to bring a smile to Doreen’s face.
+Indeed, a group of students nearby had begun yelling out advice that was supposed to bring a smile to her face.
 Say cheese, they yelled.
 Another group said, say money.
-Still, Doreen simply couldn’t manage a smile, not even when one boy, taller than the rest and with a deep voice yelled out, sex, say sex.
-The boy who tried to coax Doreen into smiling by saying, sex, was Lester Markey, Doreen’s date for the prom.
-Markey’s encouragement caused the prom queen and her other attendants to begin giggling, and finally, when they recovered their composure, Doreen broke into a small grin.
+Still, Doreen didn’t smile, even when one boy, taller than the rest and with a deep voice yelled out, sex, say sex.
+The boy who tried to coax Doreen into smiling by saying, sex, was Doreen’s date for the prom, Lester Markey.
+Once the other students joined Markey in yelling sex, the prom queen and two of her attendants began giggling, and finally, a moment later, when they recovered their composure, Doreen finally broke into the long-awaited grin.

 Two nights later, when Victor phoned the dormitory, the young woman who answered said she would call Doreen to the phone.
-Victor actually heard the young woman yell Doreen’s name several times, but five minutes later, when Doreen hadn’t come to the phone, Victor hung up.
-He called two other times and left his name and a short message, even inviting Doreen to call him back collect, but he never heard from her.
-The last time Victor tried to reach Doreen, he called the Center Harbor number during Christmas vacation, but the operator said that phone was no longer in service.
+Victor heard the young woman yell Doreen’s name several times, but five minutes later, when Doreen hadn’t come to the phone, he hung up.
+He called again a week later, leaving his name this time and a short message in which he invited Doreen to call him back, collect.
+That call, too, was never returned.

-Two years later, when the game warden decided to retire, he did so, in part, because he came to think of Victor as an ideal replacement.
-In recommending Victor’s promotion, the game warden wrote, "I know that Mr. Lipscomb maintains an apartment in Sherburne, where he presumably goes to sleep, shower and change his clothes, but I’ll be damned if I’ve been able to figure out when he finds time to do any of those things.
+Two years later, when the warden decided to retire, he did so, in part, because he came to think of Victor as an ideal replacement.
+In recommending Victor’s promotion, the game warden wrote, "I know that Mr. Lipscomb maintains an apartment in the town of Sherburne, where he goes to sleep, shower and change his clothes, but I’ll be damned if I’ve been able to figure out when he finds time to do any of those things.
 If Mr. Lipscomb isn’t on patrol, he’s visiting a school or speaking to a civic group or lending a hand to any number of worthwhile causes throughout this area.
 He does all that, besides writing a column, Wilderness Notes, which appears each week in the Sherburne Enterprise.
-In his official capacity, and through his civic involvement, he has won the respect of people who generally have little affection for anyone whose job it is to enforce laws related to hunting and fishing."
+In his official capacity, and through his civic involvement, he has won the respect among even those people hereabouts who generally have little affection for anyone whose job it is to enforce laws related to hunting and fishing."

-Victor was named interim game warden, but his appointment became permanent a year later, after he devised a new method for finding hunters who were lost.
+Victor was named interim warden, and his appointment became permanent a year later, soon after he devised a new method for helping to find hunters who were lost.
 Victor’s invention was a loud horn modeled on the civil defense siren located on the roof of the Sherburne fire station.
-A similar device, Victor concluded, if taken to a spot, where the lost hunter had entered the woods, might provide an aural "fix" that helped lead the hunter to safety.
+A similar device, Victor concluded, if taken to a spot where the lost hunter had entered the woods, might provide an aural "fix" that helped lead the hunter to safety.

 Victor assembled his device by borrowing an air compressor from a contractor he knew.
 He then wrangled from the Fish and Game Department a pickup truck that was headed for the junkyard.
-A machinist friend helped him mount the compressor onto the back of the truck and installed the timing mechanism that caused the horn to emit, at one-minute intervals, a blast that lasted 20 seconds.
+A machinist friend helped him mount the compressor onto the back of the truck and installed the timing mechanism that caused the horn to emit, at one-minute intervals, a blast that lasted 15 seconds.
+Another friend, who owned an auto repair shop, carried out some much-needed repairs and improvements to the truck, which Victor paid for himself.
 The machinist also fashioned the very large megaphone attached to the top of the compressor.
 The sound produced by Victor’s device was more like a fog horn than a siren.

-Victor used the horn/siren for the first time in l970.
-Two weeks into the deer hunting season he received a call from two hunters who reported that their companion was missing.
-The call came in at 6:00 p.m. which would have meant that Victor had to wait until dawn before he could lead a search party into the woods to find the lost hunter.
-But within an hour Victor, in his pickup truck, had met the lost hunter’s companions at an agreed-upon spot two miles north of the road leading to McNiff’s Pond.
-Victor was followed by two firemen driving the Sherburne Fire Department ambulance.
+Victor used the horn/siren for the first time in l975, when two weeks into the deer hunting season he received a call from two hunters who reported that their companion was missing.
+The call came in at 6:00 p.m.
+Ordinarily, Victor would have had to wait until dawn to lead a search party into the woods.
+But that night, within the hour Victor, in his pickup truck, had met the lost hunter’s companions at an agreed-upon spot two miles north of the road leading to McNiff’s Pond.
+Following behind him were two firemen from Sherburne in the town’s fire department ambulance.

-Having gone to that area to test the horn with his machinist friend, Victor knew that he had to wear ear protectors while turning on the compressor and setting the controls that caused the horn to emit its first blast.
-The firemen and the hunter’s companions without anything to cover their ears, quickly took refuge in the ambulance and moved it to a spot about 500 feet away.
-Once Victor had his device working properly, he also joined them.
-By then, Tim Norcross, editor of the Sherburne Enterprise, had arrived.
-Victor was delighted to hear that Norcross had heard the horn at least l5 minutes away from where Victor had set it up.
+Victor had gone to that same area just before hunting season began to test the horn with his machinist friend, so he knew that he had to wear ear protectors while turning on the compressor and setting the controls that caused the horn to emit its first blast.
+The firemen and the hunter’s companions, having nothing to cover their ears, quickly took refuge in the ambulance and moved it to a spot about 300 feet away.
+Once Victor had his device sending out its fifteen-second long blasts, he also joined them, and not long after that they were joined by Tim Norcross, editor of the Sherburne Enterprise.
+Victor had called Norcross because as one of Victor’s closest friends in Sherburne, he had heard all about the the potential of this device as a means to rescue lost hunters.

-About two hours later, the lost hunter, looking exhausted, emerged from the woods and headed towards the ambulance.
-The temperature by then was just below freezing so one of the firemen hurried forward to throw a blanket around the hunter’s shoulders.
-Moments later, when the hunter and his companions were hugging each other, Victor climbed onto the back of the truck, and grabbing the manual control of the horn, he slid it back and forth, sending out six short celebratory blasts.
+About two hours later, the hunter who had failed to meet up with his friends, emerged from the woods, looking quite exhausted.
+The temperature by then was just below freezing so when he began heading towards the ambulance, two firemen ran towards him and threw a blanket around his shoulders.
+Moments later, when the hunter and his companions were hugging each other, Victor climbed onto the back of the truck, and grabbing the small knob that served as the manual control of the horn, he slid it back and forth, sending out six short celebratory blasts.
 That became, on the spot, the signal that was sounded whenever a lost hunter was found.

 section break

-Victor had a bent nose—testimony to his having played high school football before face masks were commonplace—and a crew cut that, because it never stood up straight, made it look as if his hair grew out on a slant.
+Victor had a bent nose—testimony to his having played high school football before helmets with face guards became more commonplace—and blonde hair trimmed so close he looked as though he was a military recruit in his first week of basic training.
 A gap between his front teeth and two red spots on his cheeks, persistent outcroppings of ezcema, also lent his face a certain comic book quality.
-Nevertheless, people in Sherburne who became acquainted with Victor found him likeable, and attractive enough in his own way, so that they made it a point of introducing him to young single women they knew.
-At times, it seemed as if there was an unofficial, unspoken competition among people who knew Victor to see which one of them would find him a wife.
-Victor appreciated the opportunities he had to meet and date these young women, and each of the women, likewise, were impressed with how personable and well-mannered he was, but it was obvious to each of them that Victor wasn’t about to let his social life interfere with his job.
+Nevertheless, people in Sherburne found him so likable that they were constantly introducing him to young women they knew.
+Victor appreciated the opportunities he had to date these young women, and each of the women were impressed with how personable and well-mannered he was, but it was apparent to each of them that Victor, honest and forthright, had no intention of letting his social life, let alone marriage, impinge on his busy schedule.

-That changed on New Year’s Eve l971, when Victor arrived just before midnight at a party given by a couple he knew, Teddie and Lenore Silver.
+That began to change on New Year’s Eve l978, when Victor, having dropped in at several parties, arrived just before midnight at the home of a couple he knew, Lenore and Teddie Silver.
 And there, in the crush of bodies in the front hallway of the Silvers’ house, he found himself face to face with Doreen Swenson.
-Lenore had begun to introduce Victor to Doreen, explaining that Doreen was someone she had met in nursing school, but Victor, somewhat jokingly, interrupted her to say that he already knew Doreen.
-He quickly corrected himself by saying he didn’t exactly know Doreen, but that he remembered her from the senior prom in Center Harbor in l965.
+Lenore, in welcoming Victor, had just begun introducing him to Doreen, telling him that she and Doreen had known each other since they were in nursing school when Victor suddenly interrupted her.

-"I was playing trumpet with Mel Goldman’s orchestra when you," he said, addressing Doreen, "were the girl who refused to smile for the photographer.
+Then, addressing Doreen directly, he said, "I was playing trumpet with Mel Goldman’s orchestra when you were the one girl who refused to smile for the photographer taking a photo of the prom queen and her attendants.
 I still remember that photographer—he was standing right in front of me—refusing to snap his camera until you gave him the smile he was looking for."

-Victor expected Doreen to laugh, in the way people do when teen-age antics are recalled, but Doreen, without the trace of a smile, didn’t agree at all with what Victor had said.
+Victor may have expected Doreen to laugh, in the way people often do when teen-age antics are recalled, but Doreen, without the trace of a smile, didn’t agree at all with what Victor had said.

-"Oh please," she said, "it was the photographer who held things up by asking us to move this way and that until he had us arranged just so."
+"Oh please," she said, "it was the photographer who held things up by asking us to move this way and that until he had arranged us just so."
+Her tone was that of someone who had little desire to explore an incident from her high school prom.

 Just then, Lenore excused herself in order to greet another couple coming through the front door.
-Victor, hardly noticing Lenore’s departure, wasn’t about to give up on recreating for Doreen the events from that prom night seven years before.
+Victor, hardly noticing Lenore’s departure, wasn’t about to give up on recreating for Doreen that event from her senior prom.

 "No," he said.
-"I distinctly recall the photographer.
-He was a tall, skinny guy with a hairline mustache."
+"I distinctly recall that photographer.
+He was a tall, skinny guy with a funny little mustache."

 "So you remember what a freaky looking guy the photographer was?
 I’m impressed," Doreen said, sounding as if she was anything but.

-"The gym was pretty hot—they always are during those proms—and everyone was getting restless and yelling things that were supposed to get you to smile.
-When you finally did, the guy took his picture, and Mel, never one to pass anything like that up, had us play a fanfare."
+"The gym was pretty hot, they always get that way during those proms," Victor said, "and everyone was getting restless and yelling things that were supposed to get you to smile.
+When you finally did, the guy took his picture, the crowd let out a cheer and Mel had us play a fanfare."

 "I beg your pardon," said Doreen, "but you’ve got the whole thing ass-backwards.
 I told you.
 It was the photographer’s fault.
-As I recall, he even put his grubby paws on my bare shoulder."
+Who gave him the right to decide whether I was smiling enough?"

-"Oh Jesus," she said.
-"Don’t let yourself get carried away with this New Year’s Eve stuff."
+"Oh Jesus, don’t let yourself get carried away with this New Year’s Eve stuff."

-"That nursing dorm was a madhouse," she said, "people coming and going at all hours of the day and night.
+"That nursing dorm was a madhouse, people coming and going at all hours of the day and night.
 God knows if any message ever got through to the right person."

-"Ah, you’re saying it was my fault that I didn’t keep on trying."
+"Ah, are you’re saying it was my fault that I didn’t keep on trying?"

 "Not at all.
-Even if you had, I wasn’t available then.
-Since you remember so much about the prom, didn’t you see that I was with someone?
-Plus, I wasn’t about to return a phone call from someone I didn’t know.
+I had no intention of returning a call from some goofy guy I never heard of before.
 You learn very early in nursing that there are creeps out there who have a thing about nurses."

 Victor noticed that Doreen still didn’t smile easily.
-He was struck, too, by how small Doreen was and how thin she was.
+He was struck, too, by how small and thin she was.
 Victor, six feet, two inches, had to dip his head forward when talking to her.
-Doreen, in turn, had to raise her head slightly when she replied to him.
-She was wearing her hair in a page boy cut that had outgrown itself so that it covered more of the sides of her face than it should have, but when she looked up at Victor, the hair fell back slightly, more fully revealing her face.
-When she did that, Victor was reminded why he had never forgotten Doreen.
+She, in turn, had to raise her head slightly when she replied to him.
+She was wearing her hair in a page boy cut that had outgrown itself so that it draped over more of her face than it should have, but when she looked up at Victor, the hair fell back slightly, more fully revealing how attractive she was.

-"Okay, that was then," he said.
-"What about now?
-How’d you get to Sherburne?"
+"Okay, so that was then," Victor said.
+"A long time ago.
+But what about now?
+How’d you end up in Sherburne?"

-Not all the partygoers could squeeze into the living room, so Victor and several other people—all of them as tall as Victor—remained clustered in the doorway.
+Not all the partygoers could squeeze into the living room itself, so Victor and several other people—all as tall as him—remained clustered in the doorway.
 Victor could see that Doreen had gravitated to the other end of the room, standing next to Lenore and Teddie Silver.
-Then, the countdown to midnight began, followed by shouts of Happy New Year, along with hugs and kisses and people lifting their glasses to welcome in the New Year.
-By the time, Victor had pushed himself past a dozen or so people and reached Lenore, he had lost sight of Doreen.
-When he asked Lenore where Doreen was, Lenore said that she had left because she was so exhausted.
+Then, the countdown to midnight began, followed by shouts of Happy New Year, along with hugs and kisses and people drinking toasts to each other.
+But by the time that was over and Victor had pushed himself past a dozen or so people to reach Doreen, she seemed to have left the room.
+When he asked Lenore where he could find her, Lenore said that she had left because she was so exhausted.

-"She just moved here a few weeks ago and adjusting to a new job and finding a place to live has been tough on her.
+"She just moved here a couple of months ago," Lenore said, "and starting a new job at our hospital and finding a place to live has taken a lot out of her.
 I’ll tell you what, though—I’ll give you her number.
-I think she’d like to hear from you once things settle down."
+I think she’d like to hear from you now that things are beginning to settle down for her."

-After three weeks of calling Doreen and never getting an answer, Victor contacted Lenore.
+After two weeks of calling Doreen and never getting an answer, Victor contacted Lenore.
 Was he calling the wrong number, he asked?

-At first Lenore said that Victor should continue calling, but then lowering her voice, she said, "I owe you an apology.
-I should have told you what brought Doreen to Sherburne."
+At first Lenore said that Victor should continue calling, but then lowering her voice, she told him, "I owe you an apology.
+I’m sorry, but I should have told you more about what brought Doreen to Sherburne."

 "Whatever it is," Victor said, "she seems as though she could use some cheering up."

-"There was this guy, Les Markey.
-He was her boyfriend since high school.
+"There was this guy, Les Markey, her boyfriend since high school.
 A jerk then, and an even bigger jerk now.
-He’s an electrician at the shipyard in Portsmouth, which is why Doreen moved there.
-Last November, they were supposed to get married, but three months before the big day, Doreen found out the guy was having an affair.
+He worked at the shipyard in Portsmouth, which is why Doreen moved there.
+Last October, they were supposed to get married, but two months before the big day, Doreen discovered that Markey was cheating on her.
 Boom.
 Big blow up.
 Marriage called off.
 But we all figured that she and Markey would eventually patch things up.
-No such luck.
-The floozie Markey was fooling around with got pregnant and somehow forced him into marrying her.
-Doreen was devastated, and mostly because she didn’t know what else to do, she took a drive up here to visit me and decided to stay.
+They had a history of break ups and reconciliation.
+But this time the floozie Markey was fooling around with got pregnant and somehow forced him into marrying her.
+Doreen was devastated, and mostly because we were so close at one time, she drove up here to visit me and then decided to stay.
 She’s in much better shape now than when she got here.
 Back then, I was afraid to leave her alone."

 Another week went by before Victor reached Doreen, and when he did, he didn’t find her to be much friendlier than the first time he had met her.